Make Your Own Tomato Paste

 - cook on medium until it begins to boil

-- turn burner down to low and stir occasionally until juice has thickened to paste
+- turn the burner down to low and stir occasionally until the juice has thickened into a paste

 - remove from burner, cool slightly

 - scoop tomato paste into freezer containers, place in refrigerator to cool overnight

 Notes: I just cooked down all of the ripe tomatoes that were ready from my garden.
 The best tomatoes for this recipe are paste varieties.
 If you wish to follow a more specific recipe, please see the link above.
 You may add seasonings to your juice for more flavor.
 I used pizza seasoning.
 I had about 2 quarts of juice and cooked it for 12 hours to thicken it.
 The amount of time necessary will depend on how much juice you use, the variety of tomatoes, and how hot the burner is.